The UK left the European Union on 31 January 2020. This process is often known as 'Brexit'.

-EU citizens currently living in the UK will have to apply to the EU Settlement Scheme if they want to keep living in the UK after this date.
+EU citizens living in the UK will have to apply to the EU Settlement Scheme (EUSS) by 30 June 2021 to keep living in the UK after this date.

-Visit the GOV.UK website for more information on the EU Settlement Scheme, including:
+Visit the GOV.UK website for more information on the EU Settlement Scheme including:

 - how to apply